Michael-Purser/vim-config/README.md

 ## YouCompleteMe
  - Need vim build that supports python-3.6 (suggested: `vim-gtk`, install using `apt` & set as default using `update-alternatives`)
  - For plugin installation and setup, see README: https://github.com/ycm-core/YouCompleteMe
+ - If YCM is built with semantic support for C-family languages through clangd, you should also provide a link to the `compile_commands.json` file in your project source tree.

 ## Autoformat
  - Also needs a vim build that supports python (see YouCompleteMe instructions above).